-Capacity/Incapacitation

-Incapacitation is a state where someone cannot make rational, reasonable decisions because they lack the capacity to give knowing effective consent (e.g., to understand the "who, what, when, where, why or how" of their sexual interaction or contact).
-Sexual activity with someone who one should have known to be -- or based on the circumstances should reasonably have known to be -- mentally or physically incapacitated (i.e. by alcohol or other drug use, unconsciousness, asleep, or blacked out), constitutes a violation of this policy.
+- 2. Capacity/Incapacitation: Incapacitation is a state where someone cannot make rational, reasonable decisions because they lack the capacity to give knowing effective consent (e.g., to understand the "who, what, when, where, why or how" of their sexual interaction or contact).
+Sexual activity with someone who one should have known to be -- or based on the circumstances should reasonably have known to be -- mentally or physically incapacitated (i.e. by alcohol or other drug use, unconsciousness, asleep, or blacked out), constitutes a violation of this policy. - i.

-- i.
 Incapacitation due to alcohol or other drugs: Because alcohol or other drug use can place an individual's capacity to consent in question, sober sex is less likely to raise such questions.
 Being under the influence of alcohol or other drugs does not in and of itself indicate incapacitation.
 When alcohol or other drugs, including date rape drugs (such as Rohypnol, Ketamine, GHB, etc.), are involved, a person will be considered unable to give valid consent if they cannot fully understand the details of a sexual interaction (the who, what, when, where, why, or how) because they lack the capacity to reasonably understand the situation.
-Administering a date rape drug to another individual is a violation of this policy. - Incapacitation due to other reasons: This policy also covers a person whose incapacity results from mental or physical disabilities, sleep, unconsciousness, or involuntary physical restraint.
+Administering a date rape drug to another individual is a violation of this policy.
+More information on these drugs can be found at www.911rape.org. - ii.
+Incapacitation due to other reasons: This policy also covers a person whose incapacity results from mental or physical disabilities, sleep, unconsciousness, or involuntary physical restraint. - B. Sexual Misconduct: Sexual misconduct is a specific form of sexual harassment and is prohibited by the College.
+Sexual misconduct is defined as: - 1.
+Non-Consensual Sexual Contact (or attempts to commit same)